 - Rewarding employees — Setting up a rewarding process for your employees is also a good way to motivate and encourage them to do better.
 You should recognize everyone’s contribution to the project, so no one feels left behind.

-- Being flexible — You have a more productive workforce when you allow flexibility in their schedules.
+- Being flexible — You have a more productive workforce when you allow flexibility in their schedules because strict deadlines might cause stress and make them overwork without getting enough sleep.
 But this also means your own flexibility as a manager to be able to adjust to a new schedule or a new rule and teach your team to do the same.

 - Being open to communication — Apart from giving feedback, you should show your employees that you’re open to receiving feedback too in a bottom-top communication system.
 You can also find the time and have open ears to your worker’s plights.